 Levinsky Market: Beyond the Obvious Culinary Gem

-Why you should visit Tel Aviv's lesser known market
+Why you should visit Tel Aviv's lesser known market in your Israel birthright tour

 A popular local foodie hotspot, Tel Aviv’s Levinsky Market overflows with wafting aromas and succulent flavors from around the world.
 Shops and restaurants entice passers-by to taste, enjoy and experience their delicacies.
 With a magical history entrenched in the stories of the immigrant vendors who established the marketplace, visiting Levinsky Market is far more than frequenting an obvious culinary gem.
 It is like experiencing history and traveling the world; all from within a few Tel Aviv city blocks.